 Once you have made sure that all the commencing steps have been followed and the fundamentals have been set in place, you can start writing the essay.
 The first draft will be rough- worry not and let it be rough.
 Do not try and proofread it WHILE you are writing the essay.
 Let yourself flow.
 Once you are done, you can start revising your draft as many times as you want.
 Make sure you have not abandoned your main idea by the end of the essay.
 Do not use repetition, clichés or generic platitudes.

-Remember, in order to stand out, you must be original with your college application essay.
+Remember, in order to stand out, you must be original with your college application essay topic, only write based upon given topic and don’t tilt from your college application essay topic which you choose.
 Make sure you are bringing something new to the table, something that will really grab the admissions officer’s attention.
 Avoid plagiarizing even a single line in your essay.
 Make sure your punctuation and grammar is well taken care of.
 Have someone read your essay and criticize it for any potential kinks.
 Now you have essentially covered all your basics and have a fresh, original and creative application essay draft of your own.

 Editing and proofreading will always be a crucial step for every essay you write but more so for your college application essays.
 You do not want any misplaced punctuation mark or grammatical mistakes to be there and become something that closes the doors to the college of your dreams.
 Take time before you jump into proofreading.